getsentry/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 <!--
-Please provide some context on what problem you are having and how this feature is going to solve it.
+Please provide some context on what problem you are trying to solve and how this feature is going to help.

 -->